 Implied consent and refusals

 The implied consent framework remains firmly in place.
 By driving in California you are deemed to have consented to a chemical test after a lawful DUI arrest, and refusing carries a longer license suspension and a possible sentencing enhancement.
 Courts continue to scrutinize whether the arrest was lawful and whether the driver was properly advised of the consequences, which is where many refusal allegations are challenged.
+The detail is in the chemical test refusal article.

 Drugs, cannabis, and impairment